tetsuharuohzeki/linkplaces/README.md

 LinkPlaces
 ==========

-This is a add-on for Mozilla Firefox.
+This is an add-on for Mozilla Firefox.
 This provides Sidebar to display "Unsorted Bookmarks" folder in Places, as "Temporary Links".

 Features
 --------

 * Add the sidebar which displays items in Unsorted Bookmarks Folder in Places as "Temporary links".
-So this is the function like [Link Pad](https://addons.mozilla.org/firefox/addon/9706 "Link Pad :: Add-ons for Firefox").
+So this is the function like [Link Pad](https://addons.mozilla.org/firefox/addon/link-pad/ "Link Pad :: Add-ons for Firefox").
 * This uses Unsorted Bookmarks Folder in Places DB.
 So it is not recommend that you store folders and smart bookmark folders at "Unsorted Bookmarks" Folder.
 * You can share your unread items by the add-ons sharing bookmarks.
 * This adds some menu items to context menus.